0wen101/vscode-amiga-gcc-ACE-helloworld/docs/2_build.md

 cd deps/ace
 git checkout main
 ```
-This will add the correct ACE repo we need to the deps/ace sub folder.
+This will add the correct ACE branch we need to the deps/ace sub folder.

 build in terminal
 ---
-Before we look at how build ACE stuff in VS Code with a key press, it's useful to look at the command line first to see whats going on and get a bit more detail with understanding.
+Before we look at how to build ACE stuff in VS Code (with a key press), it's useful to look at the command line first to see what's going on.

 With the workspace open in VS Code, open a new Terminal window and type this to create a makefile:
 ```